 What is the polypill?
 Can it prevent or treat heart disease?

 The term "polypill" describes a pill that contains a combination of several medications commonly used to treat heart disease and high blood pressure.
-Doctors aren't sure what exact combination of medications should be included in a polypill.
-It's thought that low doses of each of these medications could be effective:
+Health care providers aren't yet sure what the best combination of medications is for the polypill.
+It will probably include low doses of these medications:

 - Cholesterol-lowering medications (statins)

-- Medications to make your heart beat with less force (beta blockers)
+- Medications to make the heart beat with less force

 The polypill is still being studied.
 It's not currently available for sale in the United States.
 But studies suggest that the combined medication helps people better stick to their treatment.
 That's probably because it's easier to remember to take one medication than multiple ones.